convidev-tud/driftool/README.md

 For large (memory instensive) repositories, we recommend running the driftool from a RAM-Disk on a Linux system.
 This reduced the IO load significantly!

+⚡**Disclaimer: The driftool creates a temporary local copy of the git repository.
+It executes NO GIT PUSH commands.
+However, the tool is in active development and errors might happen.
+We recommend not to use the driftool on a not backed-up repository.** (Disconnecting from the remote/network while executing the analysis is an equal measure).

 ### CLI

 1. If installed, activate the venv and make sure all requirements are installed